galiacheng/doc4azurewls/WebLogic on AKS/Setup Simple Cluster Manually/README.md

 ```
 ToDo
 ```
-4. Create LoadBalance for admin and cluster
+4. Create LoadBalancer for admin and cluster
 Create admin-lb.yaml with the following content
 ```
 apiVersion: v1